148th Space Operations Squadron

-The United States Air Force's 148th Space Operations Squadron (148 SOPS) is a satellite control unit located at Vandenberg AFB, California.
-The 148th SOPS is tasked with back-up command and control of the MILSTAR satellite constellation.
+The United States Air Force's 148th Space Operations Squadron is a satellite control unit located at Vandenberg Space Force Base, California.
+The squadron is tasked with back-up command and control of the MILSTAR satellite constellation.

 Mission

-The 148 SOPS mans the Primary Satellite Operations Center-Vandenberg (PSOC-V), one of two fixed Milstar Ground Stations.
+The 148th mans the Primary Satellite Operations Center-Vandenberg Space Force Base (PSOC-V), one of two fixed Milstar Ground Stations.
 Unique to Milstar is its ground segment for control of the constellation.
 Milstar has two fixed ground stations, Primary Satellite Operations Center (PSOC), at 4 SOPS and Primary Satellite Operations Center – Vandenberg or PSOC-V. Each site is fully capable of complete constellation control and operates 24/7.
 The Milstar Ops Center-Vandenberg is operated by the 148 SOPS, a California Air Guard Unit, and does control 2 Milstar satellites full-time.

 History

-The 148 SOPS was originally established as the 148th Combat Communications Squadron at Compton, California.
+The 148 SOPS was originally established as the 148th Aircraft Control and Warning Squadron at Compton, California.
 The unit was redesignated the 148th Space Operations Squadron and relocated to Vandenberg AFB, California on 31 October 2000.